Logo XpertSource

 The advantages of a short amortization period

-It's simple math: the shorter the amortization period of your mortgage, the higher the monthly payment and the less interest you pay.
-In the chart above, you can see that amortizing the $350,000 mortgage over 20 years would cost $78,630 less in interest charges compared to amortizing it over 30 years.
+It's simple math: the shorter the amortization period of your mortgage, the higher the monthly payment, but the less interest you pay overtime.
+As shown in the chart above, amortizing a $350,000 mortgage over 20 years results in $78,630 less in interest charges compared to a 30-year period.

 The benefits of long-term amortization

-The main advantage of spreading a mortgage over a longer period is that it allows for lower monthly repayments, which may be suitable for households with a limited monthly budget or those that are involved in other real estate projects.
+The main advantage of a longer mortgage amortization period is that it results in lower monthly payments.
+This can be beneficial for households with a limited monthly budget or for those involved in other real estate projects.

 • Annual interest rate: 3.5%